trueheart78/trueheart78.com/games.md

    * Became a job simulator where I was looking for podcasts to listen to while I played.
 1. River City Girls (XB1) [7.0hr] :green_heart:
    * Left Game Pass before I got to it.
+1. Exo One (XSX) <!-- Nov -->
+   * Movement was kind of cool, but nothing exceptional.
+   * A nice visual ride.
+   * Story told in a creepy, extra terrestial manner.
+   * Could not figure out how to get past the forested planet after 2 attempts and over 30 minutes of being lost. :confused:
+1. Need For Speed Heat (XB1) [12.5hr] :green_heart:
+   * Forza Horizon 5 scratched the racing itch.

 <!-- jettisoned:end -->